-34. Where any will or instrument inter vivos coming into effect after the 1st day of October, 1976 makes reference to a statute or law affecting distribution of a deceased's estate it shall be construed as a reference to this Law and any such reference to statutory next-of-kin shall, unless the context otherwise requires, be construed as referring to the persons who would take beneficially on an intestacy under this Law.
+34. Where any will or instrument inter vivos coming into effect after the 1st day of October, 1976 makes reference to a statute or law affecting distribution of a deceased's estate it shall be construed as a reference to this Act and any such reference to statutory next-of-kin shall, unless the context otherwise requires, be construed as referring to the persons who would take beneficially on an intestacy under this Act.

-Succession of an equitable interest in fee simple vested in a person under the age of eighteen years 35.
-Where a person under the age of eighteen years dies without having been married, and independently of this section he would, at his death, have been equitably entitled under a settlement (including a will) to a vested interest estate in fee simple, such infant shall be deemed to have had an entailed interest and the settlement shall be construed accordingly.
+Succession of an equitable interest in fee simple vested in a person under the age of eighteen years

+35. Where a person under the age of eighteen years dies without having been married or a party to a civil partnership, and independently of this section that person would, at that person's death, have been equitably entitled under a settlement (including a will) to a vested interest estate in fee simple, such infant shall be deemed to have had an entailed interest and the settlement shall be construed accordingly.